The Bankrate promise

 Hilton Honors American Express Aspire Card: Best for frequent Hilton stays

-If you are partial to the Hilton brand, the Hilton Honors American Express Aspire Card* should be your go-to for travel and dining.
-The Hilton Honors Amex Aspire allows you to convert points to cover nights at Hilton properties, airline miles and car rentals.
-Cardholders receive a one-weekend night reward immediately, plus one every year after card renewal.
-You’ll also get a number of statement credits for travel-related spending.
+If you’re partial to the Hilton brand, the Hilton Honors American Express Aspire Card* should be your go-to for travel and dining.
+Along with Priority Pass select membership, the Aspire allows you to convert points to cover nights at Hilton properties, airline miles and car rentals.
+There’s a $450 annual fee, but you’ll receive at least one free weekend night reward immediately, plus one every year after card renewal, as well as a number of statement credits for travel-related spending.

 Marriott Bonvoy Brilliant American Express Card: Best for brand-loyal Marriott travelers